syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ## Doughnut chart

-To render a doughnut chart, create an instance of [`DoughnutSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DoughnutSeries-class.html) and add to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/series.html) collection property of [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html).
-You can use the following properties to customize the doughnut segment appearance.
+To render a doughnut chart, create an instance of [`DoughnutSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DoughnutSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/series.html) collection property of [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html).
+The following properties are used to customize the appearance of doughnut segment:

-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/opacity.html) - used to control the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/opacity.html) - Controls the transparency of the chart series.
-* [`strokeWidth`]() – used to change the stroke width of the series.
+* [`strokeWidth`]() – Changes the stroke width of the series.
-* [`strokeColor`]() – used to change the stroke color of the series.
+* [`strokeColor`]() – Changes the stroke color of the series.
-* [`pointColorMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/pointColorMapper.html) - used to map the color for individual points from the data source.
+* [`pointColorMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/pointColorMapper.html) - Maps the color for individual points from the data source.

 {% highlight dart %}